deleeuwj1/CS1XA3/Study Sheets/Bash.md

 - `ssh` (Secure SHell) is used for remote login
 - `scp` (Secure Copy) is used for remote transfer of files between machines and servers
 - `man` (Manual) command is used to remember how to use a command

 - File Browsing
    - `cd` (Change Directory)
    - `ls` (List) lists the current directory's contents
      - Hidden files begin with `.` and can't be seen using `ls`
         - `ls -la` (List All) is used instead
    - `pwd` (Parent Working Directory) shows where you currently are

 - File Manipulation
    - `cp` (Copy) copies a file from one location to another
      - `cp -r` copies a directory and all of its contents
    - `mv` (Move) moves a file from one location to another
    - `mkdir` (Make Directory) creates a new directory
    - `rm` (Remove) removes a file
      - `rm -r` removes a directory and all of its contents
+   - `sed` deals with patterns in files
+      - `sed /pattern/a line to insert` inserts a new line after a pattern
+      - `sed /pattern/i line to insert` inserts a new line before a pattern
+      - `sed /pattern/c line to insert` replaces a line with a pattern
+      - `sed s/old/new` substitutes one word for another
+      - `sed s/old//g` deletes a word
+      - `sed /pattern/d` deletes any line with the specified pattern

 - File Paths
    - `\` is the **root** directory
    - `~` is the **home** directory